bahrus/custom-enhancements/README.md

 ```

-In the case of an async attach definition, the property value object would sit there, ready to be absorbed into the enhancement in the constructor, which could happen right away if already loaded, or whenever the customEnhancements.whenDefined is resolved for this enhancement.
+In the case of an async attach definition, the property value object would sit there, ready to be absorbed into the enhancement in the constructor, which could happen right away if already loaded, or whenever the customElements.whenMounted is resolved for this enhancement.

 The attaching in the background convenience would only be possible if the developer has already registered enhKey = "steelEnhancer" in an applicable registry.